 Each student is paired with an accountability buddy (Abud), rotating buddies several times throughout the semester.
-We'll work together on a lecture quiz at the very beginning of each chapter (no lecture quiz make-ups) to encourage each of us to have thoroughly read the chapter before diving into the class projects.
+We'll work together on a lecture quiz on the day of the start of a new chapter (no lecture quiz make-ups) to encourage each of us to have thoroughly read the chapter before diving into the class projects.
 Each person will occasionally be evaluated on their contribution to Abuds lecture quizzes and projects.